inspec/inspec-aws/docs/resources/aws_ec2_egress_only_internet_gateways.md

 # aws_ec2_egress_only_internet_gateways

-Use the `aws_ec2_egress_only_internet_gateways` InSpec audit resource to test properties of the plural AWS EC2 Egress Only Internet Gateway.
+Use the `aws_ec2_egress_only_internet_gateways` InSpec audit resource to test properties of multiple AWS EC2 egress-only internet gateways.

-The AWS::EC2::EgressOnlyInternetGateway specifies an egress-only internet gateway for your VPC.
+The `AWS::EC2::EgressOnlyInternetGateway` specifies an egress-only internet gateway for your VPC.

 ## Syntax

-Ensure that the Egress Only Internet Gateway Id exists.
+Ensure that the egress-only internet gateway Id exists.

     describe aws_ec2_egress_only_internet_gateways do
       it { should exist }